Dear New Mother,

 Go gently.
 Let your body and spirit heal.

-Do you remember the day you bought your baby home?
+Do you remember the day you brought your baby home?
 How strange it felt to walk into your house, where everything looks exactly as it did when you left it, but somehow everything has changed?
 What do we do now?
 Day and night lose all rhythm and the Universe outside your door ceases to exist as you adjust to this new ‘normal’ you find yourself living.
 Yet the outside seeps in and you find yourself trying to live up to expectations of all the things you should be doing.
 You feel chained to your baby; feeding, sleeping, changing, but the domestic chores don’t disappear!
 “I can’t do this”.
 You’ll say it.
 More than once probably, as you look at the pile of washing, or stand staring at an empty fridge wondering what you could possibly make for dinner as your baby cries and cries, desperate for the cluster feeds he so needs in the evening.

 You walk tracks into your carpet as you do lap after lap of your house with your baby in your arms, trying to help her sleep.
 You will stand at the door of your baby’s room as she screams, wanting to scream back, “What do you need?
 You cry when I hold you, you cry when I put you down!
 I don’t know what to do!”
 You will be terrified that you’re doing everything wrong.